 Hear what the students at Acwsalcta (A Place of Learning) have been up to in the Acwsalcta Hour show including school announcements and more.

-Alh7alhtsimnawit is hosted by Métis Linguist Dale McCreery.
+Alh7alhtsimnawit is hosted by Métis Linguist Nukikliktmacw (Dale McCreery).
 The show is focused on teaching the Nuxalk language, on familiarizing people with the language and on entertaining those listening.
 It consists of a mixture of lessons and audio recordings made with various Nuxalk Elders.
-Contact Nuxalk Radio host Dale McCreery at: email
+Contact Nuxalk Radio host Nukikliktmacw at: email

 9pm Wednesdays, 11am Thursdays (1 hour)